The Sequential Evaluation Process for Social Security Benefits

 3. Meeting a Listing Criteria

-In this step, the SSA will use their Blue Book listing to examine the severity of your disability.
+In this step, the SSA will use its Blue Book listing to examine the severity of your disability.

 The Blue Book is a set of criteria or listings for hundreds of different conditions.
 However, you have to meet the listing for your particular disability to become eligible for benefits.